 Ginger St. James

-With her sultry and powerful voice, her sassy and commanding stage presence, and a repertoire that blends country, rock n’ roll and blues, Ginger St. James packs a lot of entertainment into her 5-foot frame.
+With her sultry and powerful voice, her sassy and commanding stage presence, and a repertoire that blends country, rock n’ roll and blues, Ginger St. James stands out as one of Canada’s most exciting performers.

-Feeling the most “in her own skin” expressing herself musically, St. James began writing tongue-in-cheek songs that were entertaining lyrically as well and visually and musically.
-Focusing on singing and learning guitar licks, she eventually moved to Toronto to break into the local roots music scene.
-There she was contacted by guitarist Snowheel Slim, who became her songwriting partner and bandleader.
-St. James moved back to Hamilton where she has established a solid fan base, expanding her reach across Ontario and Eastern Canada with countless major festival, fair, theatre and headline appearances.
+Feeling the most “in her own skin” expressing herself musically, St. James began focusing on singing, songwriting and learning guitar licks.
+She moved to Toronto where she met guitarist Snowheel Slim, who became her songwriting partner and bandleader.
+St. James eventually moved back to Hamilton where she has established a solid fan base, expanding her reach across Canada with countless major festival, fair, theatre and headline appearances.

 She released her first EP, Spank, Sparkle & Growl, which won Alt/Country Recording of the Year at the 2010 Hamilton Music Awards.
 Independent Canadian label Let’s Riot Music signed St. James in 2012 and released her follow up EP, Tease.